Reading Time: 1 minute

 Step 2: Install Git

-Install Git with the command below and proceed through the installation with y, when prompted.
+Install Git with the command below and proceed through the installation with y,

 apt-get install git-core